Liverpool transfer news: 'There is no offer from Reds' - Trabzonspor president denies Abdulkadir Omur approach | Goal.com

 While Agaoglu has claimed Liverpool are yet to make a concrete offer for Omur, he has admitted there is interest from across Europe in the youngster, and fellow team-mate Yusuf Yazici, and has stated he would be willing to let either player leave should the right team come in for them.

-He told beIN Sports: “If the numbers we want come from the lower teams of European leagues, this offer is not in our opinion.
+He told beIN Sports: “If the numbers we want come from the lesser teams in European leagues, these offers are not worthwhile in our opinion.
 Both of our players deserve to play at the highest level in Europe.”

 After denying that Liverpool had made a bid for Omur, Agaoglu said: "There are offers from clubs."